5outh/abstract-nonsense/posts/2017-06-22-mutable-references.md

 them!
 Specifically, we will focus on mutable containers that store a single value that can be modified by one or more threads at any given time.

+I'm not going to go into a ton of detail here - I just want to give an overview.
+I have provided links to the documentation and other resources at the end of each section for further reading.

 ## IORef

 <img src="/images/HaskellRefs/ioref.png" height="400" style="display:block;margin:auto"></img>